craigbuckler/publican-starter/src/content/01_docs/01_quickstart/01_overview.md

 * `docs/index.html` shows the first page of posts in `docs/`
 * `docs/1/index.html` shows the second page of posts in `docs/`
-* `docs/2/index.html` shows the third page of posts, and so on
+* `docs/2/index.html` shows the third page of posts, and so on.

 Publican can be [configured](--ROOT--docs/configuration/options/#directory-index-pages) to order and present directory index pages in any way.